nshawen/RTOUtil/README.md

 git add submodule https://github.com/nshawen/RTOUtil
 ```

-* Pulling code when cloning a repository that uses this code
+* Pulling code when cloning a repository that uses this code (e.g. this package is already being used in the project, you just want to pull it in)

 ```
 git submodule init